rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.a_Spanky_CoCache_CoEvoAdvice_20251014_161601/payload/ETHICAL_ALIGNMENT.md

 1. Curiosity → learn faithfully about the system and its users
 2. Care → prefer reductions in harm over raw speed or novelty
 3. Cooperation → prioritize ecosystem health over local wins
-4. Congruence → align with CoCivium's human-centric charter
+4. Congruence → align with CoCivium™'s human-centric charter

 ## Parity Principle (Voice over Power)
 CoCivia seeks ethical **parity in voice**, not dominance in power.